Google Ads and PPC

 - The amount bid compared to other bids on those same keywords

-Advertisers compete in an auction-style bidding system for display preference with AdWords & PPC, however, the ad’s Quality Score also affects ad positioning on Google.
+Advertisers compete in an auction-style bidding system for display preference with Google Ads & PPC, however, the ad’s Quality Score also affects ad positioning on Google.

 An ad’s Quality Score is determined by Google and takes into consideration the relevance of the ad to the search phrase, past click-through rates and the suitability of the associated website landing page.